-6.2.3.1.9 Trastuzumab deruxtecan (T-DXd)
+6.2.3.1.11 Trastuzumab deruxtecan (T-DXd)

 Trastuzumab deruxtecan is an antibody-drug conjugate containing a humanized anti-HER2 IgG1 monoclonal antibody (mAb) with the same amino acid sequence as trastuzumab, covalently bound to DXd, an exatecan derivative and topoisomerase I inhibitor, via a tetrapeptide-based cleavable linker.
 Approximately 8 DXd molecules are bound to each antibody molecule.
 T-DXd is used as monotherapy to treat adult patients with advanced HER2-positive adenocarcinoma of the stomach or esophago-gastric junction who have received a prior trastuzumab-based therapeutic regimen.
-Patients treated with T-DXd must have a documented HER2-positive tumor status, defined either immunohistochemically (IHC) by a score of 3+ or by a gene copy number ratio relative to CEP17 of $\geq$ 2 measured by in situ hybridization (ISH).
+Patients treated with T-DXd must have a documented HER2-positive tumor status, defined either immunohistochemically (IHC) by a score of 3+ or by a gene copy number ratio relative to CEP17 of ≥ 2 measured by in situ hybridization (ISH).

 The recommended dose of T-DXd in gastric cancer (different from breast cancer) is 6.4 mg/kg and is given as an intravenous infusion once every 3 weeks (21-day cycle) until disease progression or unacceptable toxicity.
 The initial dose is to be given as a 90-minute intravenous infusion.
-If the preceding infusion was well tolerated, subsequent T-DXd may be given as a 30-minute infusion.
+If the preceding infusion was well tolerated, subsequent T-DXd may be given as a 30minute infusion.
 If the patient exhibits infusion-related symptoms, the infusion rate of T-DXd must be decreased or the infusion must be discontinued.
 If severe reactions to the infusion occur, T-DXd must be permanently discontinued.
 Special attention should be paid to the possible occurrence of pulmonary toxicity in the form of interstitial lung disease or pneumonitis.
 It should also be noted that trastuzumab deruxtecan has moderate to high acute and delayed emetogenic potential.
 We therefore recommend the prophylactic use of 3 antiemetics (dexamethasone, 5-HT3 antagonist, NK-1 antagonist).

-6.2.3.1.10 Trifluridine-Tipiracil (FTD-TPI)
+6.2.3.1.12 Trifluridine/Tipiracil (FTD/TPI; TAS-102)

 The fixed drug combination FTD-TPI consists of the nucleoside thymidine analogue trifluridine (FTD) and the thymidine phosphorylase inhibitor tipiracil (TPI).
-The molar ratio of trifluridine/ tipiracil is 1: 0.5 (exact mass ratio: 1: 0.471).
+The molar ratio of trifluridine/ tipiracil is 1:0.5 (exact mass ratio: 1:0.471).
 TF is phosphorylated intracellularly by the enzyme thymidine kinase to monophosphate (TF-MP) and subsequently by the enzyme thymidylate kinase to di- (TF-DP) and triphosphate (TF-TP).
 TF-TP is incorporated into the DNA as a defective component.
 This incorporation results in long-lasting DNA damage and DNA strand breaks.
-TF-MP, in turn, binds covalently to thyrosine-146 in the active site of the enzyme thymidilate synthetase (TS, also thymidilate synthase) and inhibits its activity.
-TS is responsible for the conversion of uracil nucleotides to the thymidine nucleotides and is thus vital for DNA synthesis by maintaining sufficient amounts of thymidine.
-FTD-TPI proved superior to placebo in the third line of treatment of metastatic gastric cancer, prolonging overall survival (HR 0.69; p < 0.001) and was satisfactorily tolerated: Grade $\geq 3$ adverse events occurred in 267 (80%) patients in the trifluridine/tipiracil group and in 97 (58%) in the placebo group.
+TF-MP, in turn, binds covalently to thyrosine-146 in the active site of the enzyme thymidilate synthesase (TS, also thymidilate synthase) and inhibits its activity.
+TS is responsible for the conversion of uracil nucleotides to the thymidine.
+FTD-TPI proved superior to placebo in the third line of treatment of metastatic gastric cancer, prolonging overall survival (HR 0.69; p < 0.001) and was satisfactorily tolerated: Grade \geq 3 adverse events occurred in 267 (80%) patients in the trifluridine/tipiracil group and in 97 (58%) in the placebo group.

-6.2.3.1.11 Nivolumab
+6.2.3.1.13 Nivolumab